Last Updated on January 18, 2022

 WAT: Am I correct that this is your first period drama?
 Did the project involve more research for you than others?

-JM: Yeah, it’s my first time doing a period drama so there was a lot more research than I’d probably undertaken on anything before.
+JM: Yes, it’s my first time doing a period drama so there was a lot more research than I’d probably undertaken on anything before.
 Victorian Ireland isn’t readily featured in a lot of fiction so it’s not an era that’s been represented a lot.
 So I did a lot of research into what was happening at the time but particularly, where technology was at.
 Dublin had a wide range of photographic studios at the time and it was quite a competitive industry.
 There was a lot of licence to create this imagined Dublin of 1880 and use real history to illuminate it.
 Similarly with post-mortem photography, it’s still mysterious in a lot of ways so there was room to interpret how people might have approached it.
 I’m trying to keep the show as historically accurate as possible but I’m not being slavish to it.
 On the whole, a good chunk of it was devoted to looking at dead bodies and a lot of questionable Victorian photography!

 WAT: Can you tell us a little about the storyline, and what inspired you to write about the Victorian era practice of memorial portraiture?